 Bioprinting research is already done around the world, and for example, the printing of a new kidney for a transplant patient could be realized already within this decade, estimates professor of developmental biology, Seppo Vainio from the University of Oulu.

 There is a worldwide need for kidney transplants due to the rising incidence of diabetes, for example.
 Even the COVID-19 disease can lead to acute kidney failure.
-Hence, there exists a great need for the printed transplants, prof. Vainio explains.
+Hence, there exists a great need for the bioprinted kidney transplants, prof. Vainio explains.

 Also, printed transferable tattoos are being investigated at the University of Oulu.
 These tattoos could be used to indicate changes happening in the human body.
 Flower petal-like tattoos could change their colour to tell us it is time to call a doctor.